-The current account deficit in 2021 amounted to 4.4% of gross domestic product, which is slightly higher than in the previous year, and is a consequence of increased energy imports at the end of the year.
-Compared to the previous year, the current account surplus was affected by the growth of the surplus of services, as well as secondary income, primarily due to the recovery of remittance inflows from abroad, but also higher deliveries of goods and services to Kosovo and Metohija.
-On the other hand, the deficit of primary income on the basis of payments of income from foreign direct investments has increased, as well as the goods deficit.
+The current account deficit in 2022 amounted to 6,9% of gross domestic product, which is slightly higher than in the previous year, and is a consequence of increased energy imports at the end of the year.
+Compared to the previous year, the current account surplus was affected by the growth of the surplus of remittance inflows from abroad.
+According to the projection of the National Bank of Serbia, the share of the current account deficit in the medium term will remain below 5% of gross domestic product, with still full coverage of net inflows of foreign direct investment.
+For the eighth year in a row, the current account deficit was fully covered by net inflows based on foreign direct investments, which contributes to the sustainability of our external position.